 The government-wide financial statements include the statement of net position and the statement of activities.
 These statements report information for the School as a whole.
+Any internal interfund activity has been eliminated from these financial statements.
 Both statements report only governmental activities as the School does not engage in any business type activities.